zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks/hpu/hpu_integer_operations.md

 The cryptographic parameters `HPU_PARAM_MESSAGE_2_CARRY_2_KS32_PBS_TUNIFORM_2M64` were used.

 ## 1xHPU
-Below come the results for the execution on a single Alveo v80 board.
+Below are the results for the execution on a single Alveo v80 board.
 The following table shows the performance when the inputs of the benchmarked operation are encrypted:

 ![](../../../_static/hpu_integer_benchmark_hpux1_tuniform_2m64_ciphertext.svg)